 The Recreation Commission's policy for sick leave permits regular full-time and supervisory employees to earn sick leave at the rate of eight hours for every full month of service.
 Sick leave is cumulative up to 30 total days or 240 hours.
 If the employee reaches the maximum, further sick leave benefits will be suspended until the employee has reduced the balance below the limit.
 Unused sick leave will not be paid to employees while they are employed or upon termination of employment.
 At retirement, an employee will receive payment for 25% of accrued sick leave as a benefit conversion.
-The potential liability for sick leave at June 30, 2017 was \$8,768.
-This is not reflected in the financial statement.
+The potential liability for sick leave at June 30, 2019 was \$10,657.